 - And here are the ones that are always masculine: -er, -ich, -ismus, -ist

-That means to regularly check yourself on the words you know and the words you’re learning.
+That means regularly checking yourself on the words you know and the words you’re learning.
 You can do this very simply.

 - Take a German word list that you’re familiar with, perhaps from a textbook, and copy it down without the articles.